 On the other hand, in another variation of Galenic thinking, physicians sought a dissonant foulness powerful enough to vanquish the foulness in the air.
 Villagers lined up to stick their heads in public latrines.
 Some physicians favored a more subtle variant.
 They lanced the infected boils of the stricken and applied a paste of gum resin, roots of white lilies, and dried human excrement.
 The synergism among the ingredients, they believed, would act as a magical restorative.
 This, in any event, was the opinion of the eminent Italian physician Gentile da Foligno, whose treatise on the Black Death was widely read and who, inter alia, was among the first European physicians to study plague victims by dissecting their corpses.
 Needless to say, the treatment did him no good, and he died of Plague in 1348.
 Other physicians developed their own topical anodynes.
 Snakes, when available, were cut up and rubbed onto a plague victim’s infected boils.
 Pigeons were cut up and rubbed over the victim’s entire body.

 Now, 672 years after the Black Death wiped out more than 40% of world population, we behold an astonishing recrudescence of the medieval mind: we are led through a new plague by a presidential medievalist who “feels good” about nonscientific remedies based on the same intuitive search for complementarities and opposites that medieval physicians proffered to plague patients in the mid-14th century.
 Heat kills things; heat obliterates atmospheric impurities; heat purifies.
 Perhaps, then, it can rid the body of viral invaders.
 Disinfectants such as bleach are microbe killers.
 We wipe a counter top with Clorox and rid it of virus.
 Can’t we do the same thing by injecting bleach into the human body?
 What bleach does to healthy tissue, to internal organs, to blood chemistry – these are science questions an inquiring 8th grader might put to her teacher.
 But such questions could not arise to a medieval physician or to Donald Trump.
-They simply fall outside the paradigm of Galenic medicine.
+They simply fall outside the paradigm of Galenic medicine in which they operate.
+In this world, with its reliance on whole-body states calling forth whole-body, re-balancing interventions, there is no possibility of weighing the pros and cons of specific treatments for specific ailments (read: different types of infection, local and systemic).
+The concept of immunological specificity is literally unthinkable.

 Injecting or ingesting bleach has an internal logic no greater than that of the 14th-century Flagellants, who roamed across continental Europe in a frenzy of penitential self-abuse that left them lacerated if not dead.
 It made perfectly good 14th-century sense – though not, be it noted, to Clement VI, who condemned the practice as heretical.
 Withal, the Flagellants believed that self-mortification and the excruciating pain it entailed could assuage a wrathful God and induce Him to stop blowing death down on humankind.
 But science belied their self-purifying intentions.
 The roving Flagellants, leaving paths of infected blood and entrails behind them, became a vector for the transmission of plague.
 For our medieval president, the path is one of toxic verbal effluvia no less dangerous than infected blood and entrails in spreading Covid-19.